kelpecosystems/global_kelp_time_series/05_HLM_analysis_code/README.md

 Note that the model is potentially run for four different geographic aggregations:
 * World (one group, presented in the paper)
-* Realm (not presented in the paper)
+* Realm (not presented in the paper, currently not included)
-* Province (not presented in the paper)
+* Province (not presented in the paper, currently not included)
-* Ecoregion (smallest groupings, presented in the paper) To apply these groupings
+* Ecoregion (smallest groupings, presented in the paper)

+and two different temporal inclusions:
+* Minimum three years per dataset (presented in the paper)
+* Minimum three points per dataset

+There are places in the code where one makes choices about which of the above to use

 ## Contact